 There has been much social media discussion recently (February 2012) about the wisdom or otherwise of putting essential oils into your eyes to treat eye problems.
 This arose from two webpages, here and here.
-One of these, on the Livestrong website, states: “More and more people are choosing to use alternative medicines to treat minor illnesses rather than taking a prescription.
+One of these, the Brothers Media website, which hosts an article originally featured at Livestrong.com, states: “More and more people are choosing to use alternative medicines to treat minor illnesses rather than taking a prescription.
 Putting essential oils in or near the eyes isn’t something that is widely known about, but there are several that can aid in the treatment of eye problems.
 Before using essential oils for your eyes, always contact your doctor.

 Clary sage is the essential oil that is most widely used to treat vision problems.
 It is placed in the eye, so advice from an optometrist is important before use.
 Clary sage is used as a cleanser for the eyes.
 It can also be used to clear eye sight due to foggy vision or an injury to the eyes.
 Clary sage can also be used to brighten the eyes and improve vision.
 Finally, it can have beneficial results for people with eye issues related to aging” (Eliza Martinez).